Home

 Classic Restaurant Sauce Recipe

 Bearnaise Sauce is a variation of Hollandaise Sauce.
-The major difference is that a tarragon - wine vinegar reduction is part of the Bearnaise.
+The major difference is that tarragon - wine vinegar reduction is part of the Béarnaise.

-Restaurant customers (guests) absolutely love this sauce with grilled wild King salmon and asparagus.
+Restaurant customers (my guests) absolutely love this sauce with grilled wild King or sockeye salmon.

 And, if you are into a low carbohydrate diet, you're going to be fine using this sauce recipe.